 • If you go hiking in summer on an island with no trees, you can get very easily heat stroke

-• For more info on travel dangers and precautions in Greece, read here my post on hiking safely in Greece
+• For more info on travel dangers and precautions in Greece, read my post on hiking safely in Greece

 • Most popular beaches might get overcrowded, with loud music.
 This might not be a problem for everyone, especially if you have teenage children with you!